 In the third step, we trace the traces of family relationships.
 Here again, the links between one and the other members are established, but in this case, the biological or legal link is no longer observed, but the psychological links.

-To develop a genogram from start to finish, you need to take the following steps:
+To develop a genogram template from start to finish, you need to take the following steps:

 Define the purpose of the genogram